dpryan79/bioconda_bioconductor_interface/PackageNotes.md

 # lpsymphony

-For some reason, the package enforces using `-T` while linking, which breaks things on OSX with clang.
+For some reason, the package enforces using `-TP` while linking, which breaks things on OSX with clang.
+Adding the following to build.sh fixes that:

+    sed -i.bak "s/-TP//" src/SYMPHONY/SYMPHONY/configure.ac
+    sed -i.bak "s/-TP//" src/SYMPHONY/SYMPHONY/configure

 # PureCN